MicrosoftDocs/well-architected/well-architected/sustainability/sustainability-testing.md

 ### Design recommendations

-- Run unit-, load- or any other intense testing during low-carbon periods.
+- Run unit, load or any other intense testing during low-carbon periods.
   - Opt for running testing when the data center's energy mix primarily uses renewable energy.
 It may, for example, be more beneficial to run testing during the night in some regions.

-- Automate CI-CD to scale worker agents as needed.
+- Automate CI/CD to scale worker agents as needed.
   - Keeps the compute utilization high, based on the current demand, avoiding unnecessary capacity allocation.
   - Only scale out when necessary, and when not testing, scale in.
-For example, ensure there's no idle compute in test environments.
+Ultimately this ensures there's no idle compute resources in test environments.
-  - Consider optimized platform services like a container over testing in a VM, utilizing the platform to reduce maintenance.
+  - Consider optimized platform services like containers over testing in a VM, utilizing the platform to reduce maintenance.

 ## Profiling and measuring